 CONSIDERATIONS FOR ASSIGNING NAMES

 - I could have used the word “dog” for the file name and alt tag.
 While not inaccurate, it doesn’t provide any context.
-It could any dog, anywhere, doing anything and doesn’t tie to my post.
+It could be any dog, anywhere, doing anything and it doesn’t mention the focus of my post—SEO.

 - I could use “dog in car.”
 While improved by the addition of a little more description and intrigue, it still doesn’t include any real context or tie to this post.

 - I named the image “SEO 101 dog wearing red glasses while driving car” because:

 REMEMBER: Assigning IMAGE NAMES AND Alt tags can be a blast!
 Have some fun with yours.